Study Kick-off and Budget Development

 - An email to the Study team to request possible dates for the Kickoff meeting.
 Kickoff meetings can be in person, by telephone or via Zoom.

 The CT RMG Intake team schedules the Kickoff meeting.
-At the Kickoff meeting the internal budget will be discussed along with the contract budget, contract issues, study timelines, compliance tasks and issues.
+At the Kickoff meeting the internal budget, including when applicable, Ankura’s Coverage Analysis, will be reviewed and discussed along with, contract issues, study timelines, compliance tasks and any other issues.

 The internal budget (confidential) includes the following costs: